AKASHAorg/akasha-id-wallet/README.md

 ...

 // add the app to the user's list of allowed apps
-// the profileID must also be specified await wallet.addApp(request, profileID, attributes)
+// the personaID must also be specified await wallet.addApp(request, personaID, attributes)

 // accept the request and send the claim await wallet.sendClaim(request, true)